jtagcat/jtagcat/README.md

    - Exhibit A, books.
 I carry one with me daily as a solid backup for "if all else more needy fail".
 So far, I haven't opened it.
 At least I tried.
    - There's around 10 projects / objects of interest waiting.

 So this reflection gave me a better overview for myself well, thanks.

-#TODO: in thunderbird
+Should probably proceed to drink, eat, and sleep for the first time today.

 <!--
 **jtagcat/jtagcat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.